Guevara-chan/D-Jongg/README.md

 ## /Reassembling/:
 **[D]Jongg** is written completely in [PureBasic v4.40](http://purebasic.com), though compatible with *5.2x (LTS)*.
-It relies on Xors3D abandonware engine, which is bundled here as pre-patched DLL.
+It relies on _Xors3D_ abandonware engine, which is bundled here as pre-patched DLL.
-To compile project just use 'Main.pb' as root sourcefile.
+To rubuild - compile `Main.pb` as root sourcefile.

 ## /Brief samples of JPEG quality/:
 ![](http://i.gjcdn.net/data/games/0/149/1649/screenshots/1649_73843.jpg)